3×3 matrix datatype.

 - Vector3 get_euler ( )

-Assuming that the matrix is a proper rotation matrix (orthonormal matrix with determinant +1), return Euler angles (in the YXZ convention: first Z, then X, and Y last).
-Returned vector contains the rotation angles in the format (X angle, Y angle, Z angle).
+Returns the basis’s rotation in the form of Euler angles (in the YXZ convention: first Z, then X, and Y last).
+The returned vector contains the rotation angles in the format (X angle, Y angle, Z angle).
+See get_rotation_quat if you need a quaternion instead.

 - int get_orthogonal_index ( )

-This function considers a discretization of rotations into 24 points on unit sphere, lying along the vectors (x,y,z) with each component being either -1,0 or 1, and returns the index of the point best representing the orientation of the object.
+This function considers a discretization of rotations into 24 points on unit sphere, lying along the vectors (x,y,z) with each component being either -1, 0, or 1, and returns the index of the point best representing the orientation of the object.
 It is mainly used by the grid map editor.
-For further details, refer to Godot source code.
+For further details, refer to the Godot source code.

 - Quat get_rotation_quat ( )